-How to Calculate The Cost of Employee Turnover and The Impact of Boomerangs
+Boomerang Workers and How to Calculate The Cost of Employee Turnover

 Losing a skilled employee is a serious blow to any company.
 Aside from the financial value they add to an organization, they are part of the culture and usually add intangible value by leveraging their experience and skills for the company.
-That being said, getting a skilled employee back can be a greater asset than if they had stayed in the first place.
+That being said, getting skilled employees back as boomerang workers can be a greater asset than if they had stayed in the first place.

 It can be challenging to determine the exact dollar value of an employee leaving.
 The best way to consider it is by thinking about time value.
 The employee’s monthly salary is a good place to start.
 If a company takes 3 months to fill the vacant position, it would be fair to say that 3 months of the previous employee’s salary has been lost.
 If other employees must work overtime to maintain productivity, the overtime cost is a direct result of losing the previous employee.
 One of the biggest costs of losing an employee is training their replacement.
 It takes an average of 3 to 6 months for a new hire to begin adding value to a company in most industries.